-He and his team said they felt good about it and that it was a success.
-Other sources said he made enemies out of US allies and built relationships with those who might not be in our best interest – politically.
+President Trump and his team said they felt good about the trip and that it was a success.
+Other sources said he made enemies out of US allies and built relationships with those who might not be in our best interest politically.

 If Trump had met with European leaders ahead of time, one-on-one, discussed his position, they might have understood, agreed to disagree, and talked about a new way forward.